thoughtbot/ios-on-rails/book/iOS/making_the_post_user_request.md

 # Making the POST User Request

 We want to make a POST request to create and save a user only once on each device.
 So let's conditionally call the `-createCurrentUserWithCompletionBlock:` we just created inside `HUMMapViewController`'s `-viewDidAppear:` method.
-Remember to `#import "HUMRailsClient.h"` or `#import "HUMRailsAFNClient.h"`, whichever one you choose to use.
+Remember to `#import "HUMRailsClient.h"`.

 	// HUMMapViewController.m